lokidokicoki/dnd-lite/rules.md

 ## Classes

-This is where you can bring to life that deisre to be a mighty marrior, all oiled up and waring a tiny leather loin cloth.
+This is where you can bring to life that desire to be a mighty warrior, all oiled up and waring a tiny leather loin cloth.
 Th sun glistening off your firm, taught buttocks...

 Where was I?
 Oh yes, classes.
-Each class has at least some *Kickers* (weapon and armor types you can use), *Stat boosts* (modifiers to your base stats) and sometimes *Allowed Spells* (how many spells you are allowed for a given character level).
+Each class has at least some _Kickers_ (weapon and armor types you can use), _Stat boosts_ (modifiers to your base stats) and sometimes _Allowed Spells_ (how many spells you are allowed for a given character level).

 ### Warrior